ElinNageum/ElinNageum/README.md

 ## 👋 Hi, I'm Elin!
-Thank you for stoping by 😊
+Thank you for stopping by 😊
 I am passionate about making the world better than yesterday!

 ## Academics: